The snippets are under the CC-BY-SA license.

 175

-From array a of n bytes, build the equivalent hex string s of 2n digits.
+From the array a of n bytes, build the equivalent hex string s of 2n digits.

 Each byte (256 possible values) is encoded as two hexadecimal characters (16 possible values per digit).